Urologic Emergencies

 They are also made from different substances, depending on the type of stone.

+Stones vary in texture and size.
+Some are smooth, while others have more jagged edges.
 Most stones are less than 5 mm in diameter (about 3/16 of an inch) and they usually pass on their own through urine.
-But sometimes, stones become larger or have trouble passing through the urinary tract.
+But sometimes, stones become larger (even as large as a golf ball) or have trouble passing through the urinary tract.
 If this happens, you’ll need treatment, which we’ll discuss below.

 Other terms for kidney stones are renal stone disease, nephrolithiasis and urolithiasis.
 Why are there so many names for kidney stones?
 The other names are scientific names.
 Both the word “renal” and the prefix “nephro” mean “relating to the kidneys” and scientists may sometimes refer to kidney stones as renal calculi or nephroliths.